 Canyon has a range of seatposts designed to take the edge off, from the conventional-looking S23 and S23 VCLS to the S15 and S25 posts with a split-shaft design that Canyon say provides up to 20mm of movement.
 The clever design provides saddle angle adjustment by sliding the halves of the shaft against each other, while the floating seat clamp keeps the saddle tilt constant as the post flexes.

 The least expensive shock-absorbing seatpost we know of is also pleasingly light at a claimed 205g, so you get a double benefit for a sensible amount of money.
+However, like just about every other mail-order outlet in the EU, Rose has ceased shipping to the UK, so you'll have to cook up some sort of workaround for that.

 Cannondale's Save post comes stock on most of their carbon Synapse bikes.
 It's designed for use by riders who want to keep as much of their power transfer, but don't mind losing a little in the name of comfort.
 Available in either 25.4mm or 27.2mm diameter and featuring an easy-to-adjust 2 blot clamping system, it keeps things nice and simple.